 Denier

-Just like a pair of tights, the denier relates to how strong the outer fabric of your rug is.
-So, the higher the denier the stronger the material will be.
-If you have a horse or pony who is a world-class rug ripper, then a higher denier rug is the one for them!
+Just like a pair of tights, the denier relates to how strong the outer fabric of a rug is.
+So, the higher the denier, the stronger the material will be.
+A higher denier rug also provides more water resistance to keep your horse dry in wetter weather.

 Fill